A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: Sample curation: the luminous red objects

 \subsection{Initial assessment of completeness and purity}

 Our luminous red objects sample included a total of 58 known symbiotics, of which 56 were Galactic.
 To check how many Galactic symbiotics were lost through our cuts, we crossmatched the \citet{Merc2019} catalog to SkyMapper {\it dr2.master}; this yielded 200 Galactic symbiotics ``confirmed'' in \citet{Merc2019} prior to our first observing run, but only 110 with a u-band observation, only 73 with u and v, and only 71 with u, v, and g.
 That is, only 15 out of 71 known Galactic symbiotics with uvg photometry were removed by the cuts described above.
-Of these, all but one have been either {\it (a)} classified by the SkyMapper DR2 pipeline as being within 6 arcsec of another SkyMapper source, {\it (b)} saturated in 2MASS, {\it (c)} annotated in the latest \citet{Merc2019} catalog as ``shell-burning'' as of February 2024, minimizing their interest to us, or {\it (d)} demoted out of the ``confirmed'' status in the latest \citet{Merc2019} catalog as of February 2024.
-The single exception was SWIFT J171951.7-300206 (formerly associated with IGR J17197-3010, as discussed by \citealt{Luna2013}), which may be misclassified or subject to source confusion.\footnote{SWIFT J171951.7-300206 was eliminated from our sample of luminous red objects on the basis of a {\it Gaia}-estimated absolute magnitude of M$_J$=4.5 (and a de-reddened (J-K$_{\rm s}$)$_{0}$ colour of 0.5), with a {\it Gaia}-estimated distance of 187 pc \citep{Bailer2018}, for the nearest source in 2MASS and {\it Gaia}.}
+Of these: one was demoted out of the ``confirmed'' status in the latest \citet{Merc2019} catalog as of February 2024; one other may also be misclassified or subject to source confusion\footnote{SWIFT J171951.7-300206, formerly considered an accreting-only symbiotic and associated with IGR J17197-3010, as discussed by \citet{Luna2013}.
+It was eliminated from our sample of luminous red objects on the basis of a {\it Gaia}-estimated absolute magnitude of M$_J$=4.5 (and a de-reddened (J-K$_{\rm s}$)$_{0}$ colour of 0.5), with a {\it Gaia}-estimated distance of 187 pc \citep{Bailer2018}, for the nearest source in 2MASS and {\it Gaia}.}; four had a SkyMapper neighbour within 6 arcsec; three were saturated in 2MASS; and two had minor data quality issues such as a possible diffraction spike in 2MASS H-band or merely lacking sufficient data to construct a nightly snapshot colour.
+Of the remaining five, all are currently labeled as shell-burning in the \citet{Merc2019} catalog, and all failed at our (J-K$_{\rm s}$)$_{0}$ > 0.85 criterion.
+The properties of these five confirmed our pre-existing inferences about the types of symbiotics that our J-K$_{\rm s}$ cut may exclude: three lie along highly extincted sight lines that we may have over-corrected when we conservatively used the entire Galactic extinction column, and three definitively have a G or K giant donor star.
+More interestingly, the fifth is a rare symbiotic slow nova, V4368 Sgr, in a burning state since 1994; its sightline is not highly extincted, but it might have a late-K giant donor inferred with IR photometry \citep{Akras2019b}, which has not been confirmed spectroscopically.

 Between 83\% (without de-reddening) and 93\% (after dereddening by the full Galactic extinction column) of the luminous red objects sample met the 2MASS and ALLWISE colour criteria for the selection of M giants spelled out in Equation 1 of \citet{Li2016}, ignoring objects for which ALLWISE is saturated.
 In contrast, only 31\% (both with or without de-reddening) of the \citet{Merc2019} Galactic symbiotics meet the \citet{Li2016} criteria, supporting our decision to avoid the multiple strict IR colour cuts that would have given us a purer sample of cool giants.